danthorpe/Money/README.md

 The result, delivered asynchronously, uses [`Result`](http://github.com/antitypical/Result) to encapsulate either a `FXTransaction` or an `FXError` value.
 Obviously, in real code - you’d need to check for errors ;)

+`FXTransaction` is a generic type which captures the base and counter monies, the rate of the exchange, and any commission the FX service provider charged in the base currency.
+Currently `FXQuote` only supports percentage based commission.

 There is a neat convenience function which just returns the `CounterMoney` as its `Result` value type.

 ```swift